sangki810/prework-study-guide/README.md

 ## Credits

-I would like to thank my tutor Andres Long for helping through Module 2.4.6 and tutoring through the git work flow https://github.com/AndresLong01
+I would like to thank my tutor Andres Long for helping through Module 2.4.6 and tutoring me through the git work flow. https://github.com/AndresLong01

 ## License